fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 Since the class are imbalanced the model struggling to identify the minority class "0".
 From here there are two ways we can do to improve the model which is by modifying the model and the data.
 - Data:
-  - Apply Resampling technique such as undersampling or oversampling using SMOTE to mitigate the imbalanced data problem
+  - Apply Resampling techniques such as undersampling or oversampling using SMOTE to mitigate the imbalanced data problem
   - Feature Engineering
 - Model:
   - Hyperparameter Tuning

-Besides that, there is a need to use specific plotting technique to see how the model performs on the imbalanced dataset.
+Besides that, there is a need to use a specific plotting technique to see how the model performs on the imbalanced dataset.
 Based on [this post](https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/) we need to use precision-recall curves for plotting as opposed to ROC curves.

 #### When to Use ROC vs. Precision-Recall Curves?
 Generally, the use of ROC curves and precision-recall curves are as follows: